 - Provide proof of completion of secondary school in an English-speaking country (see list of qualifying countries).

 - Submit official transcripts verifying successful completion of any college level English course with a grade of C or higher from a regionally accredited U.S. college or university.
 This does not include ESL coursework.

 Exemption from the Cincinnati State English Composition requirement is determined by the Office of Admissions, the International Student Affairs Office, and the Academic Divisions.

 New and transfer F-1 and M-1 visa holders, and students who want to change their visa status to F-1, must complete and submit the International Student Enrollment Packet to the Office of International Student Affairs to receive their I-20.
 Students must provide proof of adequate financial support.
 An I-20 Form is issued to the student only after the Enrollment packet and all required documents are received and processed.
 Download the International Student Enrollment Packet .

 - Obtain I-20 from the International Affairs Office (see Enrollment Packet for details)

 - Schedule and meet with your Pathway Advisor

 - Schedule and pay for classes

-Please note that Admission to the College does not admit you to all health care programs.
+- Admission to the College does not admit you to all health care programs.
 Many of our programs in the Health and Public Safety division have special admission requirements.
 Please discuss with your Pathway Advisor.